 If your limit is high enough, your credit card company would probably be thrilled to have you pay for your next vehicle with plastic.
-Your dealer may not be quite so enthusiastic.
+Your dealer may not be quite so enthusiastic though.
 Since merchants pay a fee – typically between 1.5-3% of the purchase price – every time they process a transaction, some dealers just say no to credit card purchases.
 In addition, private sellers are often not equipped to accept credit cards.
 Of course, you could get a cash advance, but then you are the one stuck paying an extra fee of up to 5%, and you most likely get hit with an exorbitant interest rate to boot.

 4. College tuition

 Helping Junior get their degree can be costly.
 While grants, scholarships and subsidized federal loans may be the preferred method of paying tuition, these sources don’t always cover all costs.
 Using a credit card can be convenient, but according to a Wall Street Journal report, not all colleges are willing to let you charge tuition.
 And of those that do, you may end up paying an extra 2-3% fee.
-Learn more about paying tuition with a credit card.

 5. Mutual funds and stocks